Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/optimisation/README.rst

 #.
 Structure_v7 (built but not run)

     -  From structure 5
-    -  Reduce thickness to reasonable pumped thickness and then Maximum 30m sat thickness
+    -  Reduce thickness to reasonable pumped thickness and then maximum 30 m sat thickness
     -  Set ss = sy
     -  run as a confined model